Rayc940/ece5160-fast-robot/lab12/lab.md

 ## Path Planning Method

-A local waypoint planning method was used since the required path was already given.
+A local waypoint-to-waypoint planning method was used since the required path was already given.
 At each step, the robot used the most probable pose from the Bayes filter as its current position.
 The next waypoint was then selected from the waypoint list.
 The angle and distance to the next waypoint were calculated using the difference in x and y position.

 ```cpp
 curr_pose, curr_prob, curr_idx = get_max_belief()